kobowley/encore-ui/CONTRIBUTING.md

 ### Get feedback early and often

 It's much better to ask for feedback on an unfinished idea than to receive feedback on a finished one.
 If you're developing a new component, or updating an old one, feel free to post code as you write it.
-But please add "DON'T MERGE" to the title of the PR, to let people know it's not quite ready.
+But please add "DO NOT MERGE" to the title of the PR, to let people know it's not quite ready.

 ## EncoreUI Developer Setup